rafibettaieb/checkpointAlgo1/README.md

-this is the first checkpoint of the algorithm coutse : Introduction to Algorithms and Basic Concepts
+this is the first checkpoint of the algorithm coutse : Checkpoint Algorithms and its elements